DeepSea-Developments/update_ota_folder_celsia/README.md

 LAST INFORMATION:
-There are two linker files  (.ld) for each "OTA bootloader" and "application" , these files are already used in each project , check "bootloader_ota" and "main_code_oraculo"
+There are two linker files  (.ld) for each "OTA bootloader" and "application" , these files are already used in each project , check "bootloader_ota" and "main_code_oraculo" and used in the .ini file of platformIO for vars/constant sharing and flash offset.